Thursday 22 May 2025, 9.30am – 3.30pm (BST)

 People remain the primary attack vector for organisations, with nearly all breaches involving human error or malicious intent.
 In a digital world overloaded with data, human mistakes continue to be a leading cause of compromise.
 Emerging technologies will accelerate data flow and give bad actors more sophisticated tools to deceive us, making human risk management more critical than ever.

-We are delighted to host this event in partnership with BT Group, where we will focus on human risk management and the power of collaboration.
-Throughout the day, we’ll look at ways to assess and refine our approach to digital resilience.
-We will explore how we can transform employees into our strongest line of defence and measure the effectiveness of security awareness, risk mitigation, and engagement strategies.
+We were delighted to host this event in partnership with BT Group, where we focussed on human risk management and the power of collaboration.
+Throughout the day, we looked at ways to assess and refine our approach to digital resilience.
+We explored how we can transform employees into our strongest line of defence and measure the effectiveness of security awareness, risk mitigation, and engagement strategies.

-Our discussions will revolve around how we can adapt our organisations’ culture to the evolving threat landscape, ensuring security awareness is not just a box-ticking exercise, as well as how collaboration across teams and industries strengthens security posture.
+Our discussions revolved around how we can adapt our organisations’ culture to the evolving threat landscape, ensuring security awareness is not just a box-ticking exercise, as well as how collaboration across teams and industries strengthens security posture.

-We look forward to welcoming you to Birmingham, the City of a Thousand Trades, to explore these crucial topics and drive forward the conversation on human risk management.
+We enjoyed welcoming both members and new faces to Birmingham, the City of a Thousand Trades, to explore these crucial topics and drive forward the conversation on human risk management.

 Welcome and introductions